mymatsubara/cheatsheet-js/src/cheatsheet/en/function.md

 	console.log("hello from function");
 }

-// Use `()` in front of the name of the function to call it greeting();
+// Place `()` in front of the name of the function to call it greeting();
 greeting();
 greeting();
 ```

-For more informations about functions check the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Functions).
+For more information about functions check out the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Functions).

-## function with inputs
+## function which receives inputs

 - You can create functions which **receives one input**: